publicmays/Operating-Systems/shell/ReadMe.md

 * Tidle expansion is working.

 #### Not Implemented
+Name completion
 * File name completion has not been implemented in our shell.

+Colon-seperated words
-* Colon-seperated words for setenv
+* Colon-seperated words are not implemented when setting aliases or environment variables

+Input file parsing
+* The shell does not parse input from files on its own (but does allow for input redirection as per the "Features Implemented" section)